Conservative Party (UK): Foreign policy

 Margaret Thatcher (second left), Ronald Reagan (far left) and their spouses in 1988.
 Thatcher and Reagan developed a close relationship against the Soviet Union.

 For much of the 20th century, the Conservative Party took a broadly Atlanticist stance in relations with the United States, Members of EU and NATO, favouring close ties with the United States and similarly aligned nations such as Canada, Australia, New Zealand, South Africa, Korea, Taiwan, Singapore and Japan.
 The Conservatives have generally favoured a diverse range of international alliances, ranging from the North Atlantic Treaty Organization (NATO) to the Commonwealth of Nations.
 The Conservatives have proposed a Pan-African Free Trade Area, which it says could help entrepreneurial dynamism of African people.
 The Conservatives pledged to increase aid spending to 0.7% of national income by 2013.
 They met this pledge in 2014, when spending on aid reached 0.72% of GDP and the commitment was enshrined in UK law in 2015.

 Close Anglo-American Relationship have been an element of Conservative foreign policy since the Second World War.
 Though the Anglo–American relationship in foreign affairs has often been termed a 'Special Relationship', a term coined by Winston Churchill, this has often been observed most clearly where leaders in each country are of a similar political stripe.
 David Cameron had sought to distance himself from former US President Bush and his neoconservative foreign policy.
 Despite traditional links between the UK Conservatives and US Republicans, London Mayor Boris Johnson, a Conservative, endorsed Barack Obama in the 2008 election.
-However, after becoming prime minister, Johnson developed a close relationship with Republican President Donald Trump.
+However, after becoming prime minister, Johnson developed a close relationship with Republican president Donald Trump.
 This has been described as a reestablishing of the Special Relationship with the United States following Britain's withdraw from the European Union, as well as returning to the links between the Conservatives and Republican Party.
 Beyond relations with the United States, the Commonwealth and the EU, the Conservative Party has generally supported a pro free-trade foreign policy within the mainstream of international affairs.

 Although stances have changed with successive leadership, the modern Conservative Party generally supports cooperation and maintaining friendly relations with Israel.
 Historic Conservative statesmen such as Arthur Balfour and Winston Churchill supported the idea of national home for the Jewish people.
 Under Margaret Thatcher Conservative support for Israel was seen to crystallise.
-Support for Israel has increased under the leaderships of Theresa May and Boris Johnson, with prominent Conservative figures within the May and Johnson ministries strongly endorsing Israel.
+Support for Israel increased under the leaderships of Theresa May and Boris Johnson, with prominent Conservative figures within the May and Johnson ministries strongly endorsing Israel.
 In 2016, Theresa May publicly rebutted statements made by US Secretary of State John Kerry over the composition of the Israeli government.
 In 2018 the party pledged to proscribe all wings of the Lebanese-based militant group Hezbollah and this was adopted as a UK-wide policy in 2019.
 In 2019, the Conservative government under Boris Johnson announced plans to stop the influence of the Boycott, Divestment and Sanctions movement on local politics which included prohibiting local councils from boycotting Israeli products.